 What else you can do to achieve PowerSeller status

 In addition to sales volumes, simple things such as creating well-written, honest and descriptive listings, as well as good communication with buyers, will assist you.

 When it comes to postage and packing charges - offering free shipping will automatically gain you a five star rating for P&P charges, but if you can't offer free shipping, keep the cost as low as possible and within eBay's best practice policy.
-Fortunately, DHL Parcel UK will help you keep those P&P prices affordable – we are one of the cheapest online delivery services around and many eBay Seller’s number one choice of courier to get parcels to buyers.
+Fortunately, DHL eCommerce UK will help you keep those P&P prices affordable – we are one of the cheapest online delivery services around and many eBay Seller’s number one choice of courier to get parcels to buyers.